partlowjoe/presentations/README.md

 # presentations
-Random presentations I given for various conferences and organizations.
+Random presentations I've given for various conferences and organizations.